Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 To convert timestamps to slot numbers we use the method/function [timestampToSlotNumber](Util/NodeUtils#timestamptoslotnumber).

+Once we have the two slot numbers and are given a Unix timestamp value, we use the three values to construct a `Schedule` object.

 ### Creating the Outputs

 ### Creating the Inputs

 ### Application-Provided Data

-## Structure of the Transaction Builder
+## Structure of the Unproven Transaction Builder

 Below, we describe the classes and interfaces that the Bramble SDK provides for building transactions.
 The descriptions are in a language-neutral form.
 To be language-neutral,